 For a list of other accepted methods of payment, please go to www.aus.edu/methods-of-payment

-If not available when applying, applicants can submit their applications without the required TOEFL, IELTS, EmSAT English or SAT scores.
+If not available when applying, applicants can submit their applications without the required SAT score or English Proficiency Language (EPL) test score such as TOEFL, IELTS, EmSAT English.
 In most cases, applicants would be admitted conditionally.

-MBA and TESOL applicants and Doctoral applicants are required to submit a minimum Internet-Based TOEFL score of 80 or an IELTS score of 6.5 (Academic Version) for an application to be processed.
+MBA and TESOL applicants and Doctoral applicants are required to submit a minimum Internet-Based TOEFL score of 80 or an IELTS score of 6.5 (Academic Version) or the equivalent for an application to be processed.